the-pod-shop/ilohelper/README.md

 # ilohelper
 a little python wrapper class for the [ilo restful api](https://hewlettpackard.github.io/python-ilorest-library/index.html)
+- You can, Start,Stop, get Server Status and wait untill finished booting up.
+- All Commands can also executed using the cli.
+- The object creates a session for you and logs you out when the object gets destroyed
+  - you can keep the object alive in a loop, so it doesnt take to long to repeat request

 ## Installation

 Requires Python and the `redfish` library.
 Install it using:
   ```bash
   pip install redfish
   ```

 ## Commands
 | Description | Method | Command |
 |---|---|---|